-4.20 Prize gaming is gaming in which the nature and size of the prize is not determined by the number of players or the amount paid for or raised by the gaming, the prizes having been determined before play commences, e.g.
+- 4.20 Prize gaming is gaming in which the nature and size of the prize is not determined by the number of players or the amount paid or raised by the gaming, the prizes having been determined before play commences, e.g. bingo with non-cash prizes.
+(Note: bingo with cash prizes and that carried on in commercial bingo halls will need to be licensed by the Gambling Commission.) - 4.21 Prize gaming may be carried on in premises under a permit issued by the Licensing Authority. - 4.22 The Licensing Authority may refuse an application on the grounds that its grant or renewal would not be reasonably consistent with the pursuit of the licensing objectives. - 4.23 In determining an application, the Licensing Authority need not have regard to the licensing objectives but must have regard to any Gambling Commission guidance.

-- bingo with non-cash prizes.
-(Note: bingo with cash prizes and that carried on in commercial bingo halls will need to be licensed by the Gambling Commission.) - 4.21 Prize gaming may be carried on in premises under a permit issued by the Licensing Authority. - 4.22 The Licensing Authority may refuse an application for renewal of a permit only on the grounds that an authorised local authority officer has been refused access to the premises without reasonable excuse, or that renewal would not be reasonably consistent with the pursuit of the licensing objectives. - 4.23 In determining an application, the Licensing Authority need not have regard to the licensing objectives but must have regard to any Gambling Commission guidance. - 4.24 Where the Licensing Authority intend to refuse an application, the applicant will be given the opportunity to make written or oral representations or both.
+4.24 Where the Licensing Authority intend to refuse an application, the applicant will be given the opportunity to make written or oral representations or both.
 A hearing will be held before the Licensing Sub-Committee for this purpose, unless all parties agree that it is unnecessary.